-This broth makes the PERFECT base for soups, sauces, gravy, and all kinds of recipes, like my 1-Pot Vegan Minestrone, Simple Vegan Stuffing, Easy Vegan Poutine, Thyme & White Bean Pot Pies, Mushroom & Leek Risotto, Tomato & Vegetable White Bean Soup, 1-Pot Curried Lentil Potato Soup, and Coconut Curry Ramen.
+This broth makes the PERFECT base for soups, sauces, gravy, and all kinds of recipes, like my 1-Pot Chickpea Noodle Soup, 1-Pot Vegan Minestrone, Simple Vegan Stuffing, Easy Vegan Poutine, Thyme & White Bean Pot Pies, Mushroom & Leek Risotto, Tomato & Vegetable White Bean Soup, 1-Pot Curried Lentil Potato Soup, and Coconut Curry Ramen.

 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram.
 Cheers, friends!

-- 1 Tbsp (15 ml) avocado or coconut oil (if avoiding oil, sub water)
+- 1 Tbsp avocado or coconut oil (if avoiding oil, sub water)

-- 4 cloves garlic (12 g) with skins, finely chopped (or sub garlic-infused olive oil)
+- 4 cloves garlic (with skins // finely chopped // or sub garlic-infused olive oil)

 - Heat a large pot over medium heat.
 Once hot, add oil (or water), onion, garlic, carrots, and celery.
-Add 1/2 tsp each sea salt and black pepper and stir to coat.
+Add 1/2 tsp each sea salt and black pepper (amount as recipe is written // adjust if altering batch size) and stir to coat.
 Sauté for about 5 minutes or until softened and slightly browned, stirring frequently.

-- Add water, greens, parsley, thyme, rosemary, bay leaves, and another 1/2 tsp sea salt and black pepper and increase heat to medium high until the mixture comes to a boil.
+- Add water, greens, parsley, thyme, rosemary, bay leaves, and another 1/2 tsp sea salt and black pepper (amount as recipe is written // adjust if altering batch size) and increase heat to medium high until the mixture comes to a boil.
 Once boiling, reduce heat to a simmer and add nutritional yeast and tomato paste (add less of both for less intense flavor, or more for bigger more robust flavor!).
 Stir to combine and loosely cover (with the lid cracked).

 - Continue cooking for at least 30 minutes, preferably 45 minutes to 1 hour.
 The flavor will deepen the longer it cooks.

-- Near the end of cooking, taste and adjust flavor as needed, adding more herbs for herby/earthy flavor, salt for saltiness, pepper for a little spice, or tomato paste or nutritional yeast for "umami" and depth of flavor.
-In total, I added about 2 tsp sea salt and black pepper and all of the suggested amount of nutritional yeast and tomato paste (both of which add depth of flavor and make the broth rich).
+- Near the end of cooking, taste and adjust flavor as needed, adding more herbs for herby/earthy flavor, salt for saltiness, pepper for a little spice, or tomato paste or nutritional yeast for “umami” and depth of flavor.
+In total, I added about 2 tsp sea salt and black pepper (amount as recipe is written // adjust if altering batch size) and all of the suggested amount of nutritional yeast and tomato paste (both of which add depth of flavor and make the broth rich).